Architecture ๐Ÿฆž Open Source

 Level 3

-The Audit Swarm
+The Audit Swarm (Level 2 / Pre-Publication)

-Level 3 deploys specialized sub-agents in parallel, each with a specific mandate:
+Level 2 deploys specialized sub-agents in parallel, each with a specific mandate โ€” complementary to but distinct from the full Lab round:

 Numerical Verifier